 (c) National Regulation 4.3

-PURPOSE: To prescribe the composition, authority, actions, and timing of National Conventions, Mid-Winter Meetings and Special Conventions.
+1. PURPOSE: To prescribe the composition, authority, actions, and timing of National Conventions, Mid-Winter Meetings and Special Meetings in accordance with reference (a).

-NATIONAL CONVENTION: The National Sojourners, Inc., National Convention will be held each year at such time (normally late spring or early summer) and place (after due participation of rotating locations to ensure maximum equitable participation over a period of years) as may be agreed upon at the National Conventions two to five years in advance.
-Recommendations for locations, with supporting justifications, will be made by formal report of the Convention Corporation.
+2. NATIONAL CONVENTION: The National Sojourners, Incorporated, National Convention will be held each year at such time (normally late spring or early summer) and place (giving due consideration to rotating the location thereof to ensure maximum equitable membership participation over a period of years) as may be agreed upon at the National Convention two to five years in advance.
+Recommendations for locations, with supporting justifications, will be made by formal report of the National Sojourners Convention Corporation.

-Delegates: The voting members of the National Convention shall consist of:
+a.
+Delegates: The voting members of the National Convention shall consist of the:

-National Officers
+(1) National Officers